 Minor because: The repairs were accepted by engineering and not documented appropriately on the nonconformance report.

--than-minor if: The repair resulted in the component not being in tolerance with the applicable technical specification.
+More-than-minor if: The repair resulted in the component not being in tolerance with the applicable technical specification.

 Example c.
 The vendor did not establish adequate measures to control parts or components which do not conform to requirements.
 Specifically, the vendor failed to provide an adequate technical justification for the acceptance of components with an identified material discrepancy.